FedHB: Hierarchical Bayesian Federated Learning: Bayesian FL: Two Concrete Models

 \textbf{Global prediction.} The inner integral of (\ref{eq:global_pred_3}) becomes the multivariate Student-$t$ distribution.
-Then the predictive distribution for a new test input $x^*$ can be estimated as\footnote{In practice we use a single sample ($S=1$) for computational efficiency.}:
+Then the predictive distribution for a new test input $x^*$ can be estimated as (usually $S=1$ in practice):

 where $t_\nu(a,B)$ is the multivariate Student-$t$ with location $a$, scale matrix $B$, and d.o.f.~$\nu$.
+The pseudocode for the global prediction in the NIW model is depicted in Alg.~\ref{alg:global_niw}.

 \textbf{Personalisation.} With the given personalisation training data $D^p$, we follow the general framework in (\ref{eq:personal_optim}) to find $v(\theta) \approx p(\theta|D^p,\phi^*)$ in a variational way, where $\phi^*$ obtained from (\ref{appeq:niw_phi*}).
 We adopt the same spiky mixture form (\ref{eq:spiky2}) for $v(\theta)$, which leads to the learning objective similar to (\ref{eq:niw_elbo_1_indiv}).
+The pseudocode for the personalisation in the NIW model is depicted in Alg.~\ref{alg:personal_niw}.